-To minimize upper arm fat or thick arms we need to combat the 'round shouldered look'.
+To minimize upper arm fat or thick arms we need to correct the look of the 'rounded' arm.

 - fluid fabrics but with a structured shoulder

-- set in sleeves and add a small shoulder pad to slightly overlap top of arm
+- set in sleeves with a small shoulder pad that slightly overlaps top of arm

-- cap sleeves, wider straps, V necks - all make arms and upper torso look slimmer
+- wider shoulder straps, V necks - all make arms and upper torso look slimmer

 - sleeves with volume - angel, bat wing, full sleeves ending in a cuff

 - clothes that are big enough to allow movement around the back and tops of arms

 - jackets that flow from strong shoulder line and create a vertical design

 - V necklines and long necklaces help to bring the eye to the center of the body

 - Emphasize the best parts of your figure

 - tight t-shirts, fine knitwear, fabrics that stretch and cling to the upper body

 - thin straps, halter necks, exposure emphasizes shoulders and upper arm fat

 - stiff tight fabrics, snug fitting, anything that pulls will make you look bigger

 - don't end sleeves at the widest part of your arm, that's where the eye rests

 - raglan sleeves as the seam slopes into the widest part of your arm

 - the rounded shoulder look! it will add width overall to the upper torso

 Left: the look to avoid - Centre and right: creating the best silhouette